BlackWhiteYoshi/CircleDI/Readme_md/SourceCodeGenerationOutput.md

     /// </para>
     /// </summary>
     public sealed partial class Scope : global::IDelegateProvider.IScope, IServiceProvider {
-        private global::IDelegateProvider _delegateProvider;
+        private readonly global::DelegateProvider _delegateProvider;

         /// <summary>
         /// Creates an instance of a ScopeProvider together with all <see cref="global::CircleDIAttributes.CreationTiming.Constructor">non-lazy</see> scoped services.
         /// </summary>
-        /// <param name="delegateProvider">An instance of the service provider this provider is the scope of.</param>
+        /// <param name="delegateProvider">An instance of the service provider this provider is the scope of.
+It must be an instance of <see cref="DelegateProvider"/>.</param>
         public Scope(global::IDelegateProvider delegateProvider) {
-            _delegateProvider = delegateProvider;
+            _delegateProvider = (global::DelegateProvider)delegateProvider;
         }

         /// <summary>